 Why is the Clock an Important Invention?

-So the question remains, why is the clock an important invention.
+So the question remains, why is the clock an important invention?
 Well, without clocks, we wouldn't have modern industrial life as we know it.
 Clocks gave everyone throughout the country a uniform time no matter their location, allowing for the coordination of workforces and increased profit and productivity.
-By effectively managing the populace, a social routine was formed, many rules of which we still adhere to today, such as the concept of the 9-to-5 job.
+By effectively managing the populace, a social routine was formed, and many rules to which we still adhere today, such as the concept of the 9-to-5 job.
 Without the humble clock, society would lose a large amount of its structure and would be almost unrecognizable to the world we're used to today.

 How Are Clocks Continuing to Help People?